-The time for this weekends sailing is now confirmed.
+The time for this weekends bouncy castle for sale sailing is now confirmed.
 Its been decided to go for a leisurely 3:30 pm start to fit in with tides.

 This is the amendment to the sailing instructions, since the time isn’t published on the calendar this keeps things all above board!

 Following a very successful day last year we are holding our second friends and family day on Saturday 23rd May from 10:00 a.m.

 (apologies we have had to postpone so not taking place this Saturday 23rd after all )

 All club members are encouraged to drop-in during the day and also to invite their family or friends along to the club too.
 Perhaps those that have shown an interest in St Inflatable Water Slide Catherine’s in the past or are thinking about getting involved with sailing, though would like to know more first.
 The day will be a good chance for people to find out what we are all about by chatting to you and being introduced to other club members.
 There will be plenty of information on hand about the club and training opportunities There will also be the chance for you to take family and friends (weather permitting!) for a sail with RIB’s on the water to provide cover.
 Sailing gear and the new club hoodies and rash vests will also be on sale.